 If I change my mind on who I want to vote for after I have returned my ballot, can I get a new one?

 No. If you have already returned your absentee ballot to the Auditor’s office you may not request a new ballot if you have changed your mind on who you wish to vote for.

 Can an Independent or No Party vote in a Primary Election?

 Yes and No. In Iowa, you must be a member of a political party to vote in a Primary Election.
 Those who are registered as Independent or No Party need to declare affiliation with a political party to participate in the Primary Election.

 If I chose a party do I have to vote for all of their candidates?

 It depends on the election.
-In primary elections, you can only vote for candidates from the party to which you belong.
-In general elections, you are free to vote for anyone you like, regardless of their party affiliation.
+For Primary Elections, you can only vote for candidates from the party to which you belong.
+In General Elections, you are free to vote for anyone you like, regardless of their party affiliation.

 How do I add or remove a name on my property?

 We can only make changes to parcels with an officially recorded document.
 To add or remove someone from ownership on your property following a marriage, divorce, death, etc., we recommend contacting an attorney so proper documentation may be created and recorded.